NorfairKing/nix-does-not-guarantee-reproducibility/README.md

 A build fails reproducibly if and only if "If it fails to builds once, it will always fail to build." holds.

-### Counterexample

-* Have builds occasionally use _much_ more memory

-### Counterexample
+### Counterexamples

+#### Benchmarks

+`No example build yet.`

+When (naively) running a benchmark in a nix build, and failing if the benchmarked software is not fast enough, you will find that the build succeeds (or not) depending on how powerful the build machine is.
+Indeed, the build might pass on a beefy machine while failing on a laptop.

 * Timing-related issues in benchmarks

-A real-world example could be a (naive) benchmarking build that fails if the software that it builds is
+A real-world example could be a (naive) benchmarking build that fails if the software that it builds is.

+I don't know of any way that Nix might mitigate this issue.

+#### Resource usage

+`No example build, for ethical reasons.`

+Some (all?) builds will fail if run on a machine with insufficient resources.
+Indeed.
+Builds need some amount of memory and some amount of disk space to succeed.

+Nix _could maybe_ mitigate this issue by learning about the resource requirements that builds have and fail early.
+However, this could not fix the issue either because of the randomness problem outlined in a previous section.

 ## Reproducible results